EncompassRest/EncompassRest/README.md

 4. [Use `EncompassRestClient` object](#use-encompassrestclient-object) to make API calls.

 ### Create an async method
 EncompassRest is a fully asynchronous library meaning all of it's Encompass API calls are made asynchronously to allow great performance for maximum throughput.
-To get started using the library you need to write an `async` method.
+To get started using the library you need to create an `async` method.
 To avoid deadlocks with async code it is recommended you **_DO NOT_** use `Task.Result` or the `Task.Wait` methods and instead implement `async` all the way from the top, e.g. `Main` or your `Controller`s actions.

 #### Web apps:
 ```c#